Important notice before reading this post

-Non-immigrant E-type visas (E-1 and E-2), although originally intended for investors wanting to establish a business or trade with the United States, also apply to workers with the same citizenship that those companies want to recruit to develop their business.
+- You do not need to craft a business plan or show personal funds to apply for an E1 or E2 essential employee visa.
+Non-immigrant E-type visas (E-1 and E-2), although initially intended for investors wanting to establish a business or trade with the United States, also apply to workers with the same citizenship as those companies want to recruit to develop their business.

 Eligibility